puppetlabs/best-practices/separate-hieradata-repository.md

 fragile and could no longer be available at any time in the future without warning.
 When encountered, it should be replaced with one of the acceptable methods detailed in this standard.

-# Feedback / Ideas for Improvement
+## Feedback / Ideas for Improvement

-This standard was drafted by [Ben Ford](ben.ford@puppet.com) and [Tom Linkin](tom@puppet.com).
+* Loosely following RFC2119 for wording of things like 'MUST', 'SHALL', and the like: https://www.ietf.org/rfc/rfc2119.txt
-Feedback is welcome, either on the CS Architecture mailing list, or directly.
+* Feedback can be provided as an issue on this [Git repository](https://github.com/puppetlabs/best-practices/issues).

 # Other Information